pstelzig/MoPyRegtest/README.md

 this with automated testing and continuous integration (CI) toolchains, like e.g. GitHub Actions.
 Without immediately requiring commercial simulation tools or creating strong dependencies from other Modelica libraries.

-All that is needed to use `MoPyRegtest` is a Python 3 installation, an [OpenModelica](https://www.openmodelica.org/) installation and a text editor.
+All that is needed to use `MoPyRegtest` is a Python 3 installation, an [OpenModelica](https://www.openmodelica.org/) installation, and a text editor.

 ## Current realization
 The current realization uses the [Python `unittest` module](https://docs.python.org/3/library/unittest.html) and calls the [OpenModelica compiler `omc`](https://openmodelica.org/) as an